 American students (or students who have completed their education in the United States) who have graduated with a bachelor’s degree from an accredited US university with a good grade point average (usually 2.5 or higher on a 4.0 scale) will be considered for graduate study.
 British universities do not solely rely on a student’s GPA when making an admission decision, however.
 They also consider a well-written letter of intent and two academic letters of recommendation.

 TYPES OF GRADUATE DEGREES

-At the graduate level, students have a choice between a taught degree, a research-based degree, or a PhD.
+At the graduate level (known as postgraduate in the UK), students have a choice between a taught degree, a research-based degree, or a PhD.

 The Taught Master’s Degree

 Called an MA in England and Wales, sometimes an MLitt in Scotland, or an MSc (which stands for Master’s of Science), a taught master’s degree usually takes just 12 months to complete and is very popular with American students.
 It follows the same structure of classroom work and some research that you would expect from a US degree, but is more focused and thus shorter.
 Many of our partner universities can boast professors who are also leading researchers in their fields of study who are publishing papers and making groundbreaking discoveries, so this is an excellent opportunity to learn from the best!
 In terms of recognition, it is the same as an American degree, but you save a year of study.